Ogamiq/WeirdText/WeirdText/README.md

 ## Running the tests

-TODO: after the tests are written, write an explanation of how to write them.
+Go to the tests catalogue
+To execute all of the tests (currently one) type: py.test -v